 The student will be advanced to candidacy after he or she has completed an M.S. degree or 24 credits of graduate courses with at least 6 credits at the 900 level and the qualifying examination.
 The qualifying exam shall consist of two parts.
 The student must present a written proposal adhering to NSF guidelines, followed by an oral defense of that proposal.
 In addition, the student must submit a substantive review paper and an oral presentation on that paper.
 A materials science program faculty committee will determine the subject of the paper.
 A substantive record of publication in conjunction with an oral presentation at a conference may substitute for the review paper.
 A materials science program faculty committee will decide whether the previous publication record is substantive.
 The committee will evaluate the paper, the proposal, and the two oral presentations to determine whether the student is suitably prepared for graduate research at the Ph.D. level.
 The proposal and paper for the qualifying exam should normally be completed within six months of completing 24 credits of coursework.

 Upon the successful completion of the qualifying examination, the student is advanced to candidacy and, upon the recommendation of the graduate coordinator, a doctoral committee is appointed by the dean of the Graduate School.
 The doctoral committee conducts an annual review of the student’s progress, supervises and approves the doctoral dissertation, and administers the final dissertation defense.

-The table below shows courses with a M.S. designation.
+The link to course offerings below shows courses with a M.S. designation.
 Several other courses that count as electives in the Materials Science Program are taught by faculty in chemistry, mechanical engineering, physics, and other departments.
-For a complete list of these courses, please see the Graduate Student Handbook on the Materials Science website.
+For a complete list of these courses, please see the Graduate Student Handbook on the materials science website.